aiswaryareddy97/aiswaryareddy97/README.md

 ### :woman_technologist: About Me :

-I am Aiswarya Reddy, a Master of Computing Graduate 👩🏻‍🎓 from the National University of Singapore (NUS).
+- :graduate: Master of Computing degree graduate from the National University of Singapore (NUS)

-- 👩🏻‍💻 Currently working as a Graduate Researcher in the SIA-NUS Digital Aviation Corporate Laboratory
-- 🙋🏻‍♀️ Former Application Consultant with NCS Hub
-- 🙎🏻‍♀️ Former .NET developer with Wells Fargo
+- :seedling: Exploring Data Science

+- :zap: In my free time, I read tech articles to be updated with the latest trends

 <!--
 **aiswaryareddy97/aiswaryareddy97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.